Troubleshooting duplicate assets

 Resolution

 This white paper article provides general information and best practices on how to understand, prevent and troubleshoot duplicate assets.
-Note: This article is primarily intended for CMDB Solution duplicate assets and merges.
-Most references are therefore regarding these types, not other non-CMDB duplicate assets and merges, which are only briefly discussed.
+Note: This article is primarily intended for CMDB Solution's duplicate assets and merges.
+Most references are therefore regarding these asset types, not other non-CMDB duplicate assets and merges, which are only briefly discussed.

-What Are Duplicate Assets and How Are They Caused
+What Are Duplicate Assets and How Are They Caused?

-The phrase "duplicate assets" refers to when two or more asset records share at least one data class value between them, such as the resource name or serial number.
+The phrase "duplicate assets" refers to the situation when two or more asset records share at least one data class value between them, such as the resource name or serial number.
 These asset records may or may not refer to the same physical asset.
 In general, this refers to one of the following:

 • A CMDB Solution record has a duplicate value to another CMDB Solution record, such as a duplicate serial number.